KhartesViewer/khartes/README.md

 There are a few cues to help you stay oriented.

 1) In the upper left of each
-window is a label that gives the current position of the given slice.
+window is a label (some text) that gives the current position of the given slice.
-For instance, the upper slice, which corresponds to one of the original TIFF files, has a label in the upper left indicating which image (TIFF file) it is from.
+For instance, the upper slice, which corresponds to one of the original TIFF files, has a text label in the upper left indicating which image (TIFF file) it is from.

 2) Below the 3 data slices is the status bar.
 This gives the current 3D location of the cursor.
-For instance, if you move the cursor around inside of the top data slice window, and watch the status bar, you will see that the IMG (image) coordinate remains constant (and is the same as in the label of the data slice), while the X and Y coordinates change.
+For instance, if you move the cursor around inside of the top data slice window, and watch the status bar, you will see that the IMG (image) coordinate remains constant (and is the same as in the label in the data slice), while the X and Y coordinates change.

 3) Each of the 3 data slices has a colored border.
 And inside each data slice, the